-Under the Education for all Handicapped Children act, PL94-142, a handicapped student between the ages of 3 and 21, has the right to an appropriate education.
+Under the Education for all Handicapped Children Act, PL 94-142, a handicapped student between the ages of 3 and 21, has the right to a free, appropriate public education.
 Before a student is placed in a special or separate class, the school must insure that, to the greatest extent possible, the handicapped person is being educated in the least restrictive environment.
 Handicapped students may not be expelled from school until it is determined that there is no causal relationship between the student's misconduct and his/her handicap.